Photo by Julien Andrieux

 Schools with Accelerated Transfer Tracks

-A few programs have created specific accelerated pathways that allow transfer students to complete the BFA in fewer than four years, a major advantage for students who do not want to spend five or six total years in college.
+A few programs have created specific accelerated pathways that may allow transfer students to complete a BFA in fewer than four years at the new school.
+These are especially valuable if you want conservatory training without adding several extra semesters.

 Programs with transfer-specific timelines.
 Most other BFA programs require the full four-year conservatory sequence regardless of prior credits.